WhyNot22222/TAO-RL/README.md

 # **TAO-RL: Tool-Aware Optimization with Entropy Guidance for Efficient Agentic Reinforcement Learning**

-This repository contains the official training and evaluation code for **TAO-RL**, an exploration-aware reinforcement learning framework designed to improve LLMs' agentic reasoning and tool-use capabilities.
+This repository contains the official training and evaluation code for **TAO-RL**, a tool-aware reinforcement learning framework designed to improve LLMs' agentic reasoning and tool-use capabilities.

 ## **💥 News**